-I remember the day a few years ago my 8-year-old daughter told my wife a boy asked her out at school.
-The good thing is my daughter told him she would have to ask her parents first.
+I remember the day when, a few years ago, my eight-year-old daughter told my wife a boy asked her out at school.
+The good thing is my daughter told him she would have to ask her parents first – YES!

+When my wife told me about this I was taken back.
 My little girl was on the verge of growing up.
-I quickly said no. My daughter asked me later about it and I still said no. We talked for about 30 minutes about being too young, womanhood, and a host of other things I thought were important.
+I quickly said no. My daughter asked me later about it and I still said no. We talked for about 30 minutes about being too young, womanhood and a host of other things I thought were important given this situation.
 I asked her if this boy loves Jesus and goes to church.
 I asked her what kind of kid he was: was he respectful, did he have good grades, did he cuss or talk bad, etc.

 Still I said no boyfriend, even after her cute puppy dog eyes and a few tears.
 She asked me, “Why don’t you want me to grow up?”
 I replied, “I do, just not too fast.”
 That night I thought about several things concerning my girls after they went to bed – how quickly they grow up, their purity, and my role as a dad.